 - Stereotactic biopsy: a series of x-rays help guide the surgeon’s needle to the lump.
 This type of biopsy is usually done when the node is difficult to see or feel.

 The DNA is extracted from the patient’s tissue; the hormone receptor assays are performed on paraffin-embedded tissues and fixed with formalin.

 The tests are:

-- Amplification assays of the HER2 gene by in situ fluorescent hybridization, in selected cases of breast carcinoma, UroVysion FISH assay to help diagnose recurrent bladder carcinoma in urine samples.
+- Amplification assays of the HER2 gene by in situ fluorescent hybridizations in selected cases of breast carcinoma, UroVysion FISH assay to help diagnose recurrent bladder carcinoma in urine samples.

-- Microsatellite instability assays to detect patients with colorectal carcinoma due to possible inherited genetic defects.
+- Microsatellite instability assays detect colorectal carcinoma patients due to possible inherited genetic defects.

-- Quantification of DNA in hidatidaphic moles and subtyping of genital and cervical lesions for the human papillomavirus, to identify patients at high risk of developing cervical cancer.
+- Quantifying DNA in hidatidaphic moles and subtyping genital and cervical lesions for the human papillomavirus to identify patients at high risk of developing cervical cancer.

-- Diagnosis of skin diseases, neoplasms of soft and haematopoietic tissues, systemic diseases that can affect the skin, thanks to histology and routine optical microscopy.
+- Diagnosis of skin diseases, neoplasms of soft and hematopoietic tissues, and systemic diseases that can affect the skin, thanks to histology and routine optical microscopy.

-Tests are used such as chromosomal analysis of amniotic fluids, bone marrow aspirates, chorionic villus biopsies, solid neoplastic tissue, oncological blood, peripheral blood, products of conception, cytogenetic tests.
+Tests include chromosomal analysis of amniotic fluids, bone marrow aspirates, chorionic villus biopsies, solid neoplastic tissue, oncological blood, peripheral blood, products of conception, and cytogenetic tests.

-These procedures are useful for detecting chromosomal abnormalities associated with microdeletion and microduplication syndromes, hematological disorders and detection of prenatal aneuploidy.
+These procedures help detect chromosomal abnormalities associated with microdeletion and microduplication syndromes, hematological disorders, and detection of prenatal aneuploidy.

-This involves fixing the tissue, embedding the sample in epoxy polymer, sectioning the tissue at approximately 700 Angstroms, staining with heavy metals, examining the samples and recording images representative of the tissue.
+This involves fixing the tissue, embedding the sample in epoxy polymer, sectioning the tissue at approximately 700 Angstroms, staining with heavy metals, examining the pieces, and recording images representative of the tissue.